olincollege/scicomp-p3-collisions-in-space/server/database/README.md

 The table contains:

 * `surveyId`: The ID of the survey that discovered the asteroid.
-* `asteroids`: Command delimited list of asteroid IDs.
+* `asteroids`: Comma delimited list of asteroid IDs.

 ## Datasets